ilaflott/epmt/README.md

      or http://127.0.0.1:8888/?token=9c7529e19e12cb8121d66ff471e96fdd3056f6acc4480274
 ```

-The notebook command offers paramaters such as host IP for sharing access to the notebook with machines on the local network, notebook token and notebook password
+The notebook command offers passing paramaters to jupyter such as host IP for sharing access to the notebook with machines on the local network, notebook token and notebook password
 ```
-./epmt notebook -- --ip 0.0.0.0 --NotebookApp.token='thisisatoken' --NotebookApp.password='hereisa$upersecurepassword'
+$ epmt notebook -- --ip 0.0.0.0 --NotebookApp.token='thisisatoken' --NotebookApp.password='hereisa$upersecurepassword'
 ```